 Recently I visited Mumbai with my daughters.
-Mumbai is a best destination for foodies, the variety of food will amazed you.
-There for first time I had bao buns or steamed buns and I loved it.
+Mumbai is the best destination for foodies, the variety of food will amaze you.
+There for the first time, I had bao buns or steamed buns and I loved it.
 The softness and fluffiness of the buns will melt in the mouth.
-So with curiosity I decided to make bao at home from scratch.
-After trying 7 to 8 recipes i got the perfect Bao.
-And now Bao is one of my family’s favorite snacks we eat it with different fillings and stuffings and sometime we just spread some cheese and eat it with a cup of tea.
+So with curiosity, I decided to make bao at home from scratch.
+After trying 7 to 8 recipes I got the perfect Bao.
+And now Bao is one of my family’s favourite snacks.
+However, we eat it with different fillings and stuffings.
+Sometimes we just spread some cheese and eat it with a cup of tea.
 Enjoy Bao whichever way you want.
 While trying I learnt a lot about Bao.
-Sharing with you all ..
+Sharing with you all.

 Steamed buns can also be made plain, i.e. without any filling.
-In my family, we often make plain steamed buns, which are round in shape with a twisted knot at the top, to serve alongside stir fry vegetables.
+In my family, we often make plain steamed buns.
+These buns are round in shape with a twisted knot at the top.
+Served alongside stir fry vegetables.

-But somewhere along the way, someone came up with the genius idea of making folded over steamed buns which could be opened up and filled with a variety of ingredients, much like a burger or sandwich.
+But somewhere along the way, someone came up with the genius idea of making folded over steamed buns.
+These can be opened up and filled with a variety of ingredients, much like a burger or sandwich.